 The sculptor of one bronze sculpture of a huge head lying on its side didn’t name it on purpose, so you’d use your imagination when looking at it.

 Morelia’s other claim to fame is its candy.
 Yes, we indulged!
 The coconut sweets were our favorite.

 Morelia is also the prime jumping-off spot for an expedition into the nearby Sierra Madre mountains to view thousands upon thousands of Monarch butterflies in the UNESCO-listed butterfly sanctuaries.

-One day, we hiked and rode caballitos (small horses) up to the Chincua Sanctuary, where we were surrounded by orange-and-black Monarchs.
+One day, we rode caballitos (small horses) and hiked up to the Chincua Sanctuary, where we were surrounded by orange-and-black Monarchs.